microsoft/vscode-java-test/runner-config.md

 ## Q & A
 **Q: How can I migrate to the new `java.test.config` setting?**
-A: You can create your own customized configuration according to the above document.
-Then remove or rename the `launch.test.json` in your workspace.
+A: You can create your own customized configuration and test it according to the above document.
+If everything is fine, then the `launch.test.json` can be removed.

 **Q: Can I keep using the original `launch.test.json` to run with customized configuration?**
 A: For now, yes.
-But the `launch.test.json` is deprecated and we will stop honor `launch.test.json` in the near future.
+But it's highly recommended that you work with the new schema. `launch.test.json` is deprecated and will be completely removed in the future.

 **Q: What will happen if I both have `java.test.config` setting and `launch.test.json` in my workspace?**
-A: The extension will only take the configurations from `java.test.config` setting if it exists.
+A: `java.test.config` wins.